 - State the name of your Section / Chapter / Branch / conference clearly

-- Don’t waste words on non-essential detail (such as describing the menu for a dinner event)
+- Don’t waste words on off-topic detail (such as the gala dinner menu)

 - Avoid long lists of ‘thank you’s

 In other words, just try to stick to key facts, and avoid exposition.
-Also be wary of redundant sentences such as “The lecture was very well received by the audience” or “The students thanked Professor Xxxxxxx for taking the time to visit the faculty”.
-Readers will already assume that a lecture was well received (otherwise you wouldn’t be writing a report about it) and that guest speakers were thanked appropriately!
+Also be wary of redundant sentences such as “The workshop was well received” (if the lecture had been badly received, you wouldn’t be writing about it) or “The attendees thanked Professor X” (readers will already take this for granted).
 Remember, you only have a limited word count, so make the most of it.

 Opinion articles and more

 We welcome articles on just about any subject you think might be of interest to IEEE members, including opinion pieces, topical discussions, and book reviews.
 You might even like to challenge readers with a quiz.
 Feel free to discuss your idea with the editors before you start writing.

 Remember that IEEE Region 8 News has limited space, so don’t try to write more than 600 words for a special article like this.
 In a newsletter you can dispense with essay style – no need for introductions and conclusions.
 Instead, get right to the point and say what you want to say.